aws-samples/busy-engineers-document-bucket/instructions/docs/adding-the-encryption-sdk.md

 The data returned from S3 for `retrieve` is encrypted.
 Before returning that data to the user, you added a call to the AWS Encryption SDK to decrypt the data.
 Under the hood, the Encryption SDK is:

 1. Reading the AWS Encryption SDK formatted encrypted message
-1. Calling KMS to request to decrypt your message's encrypted data key using the Faythe KMS Key
+1. Calling KMS to request to decrypt your encrypted message's encrypted data key using the Faythe KMS Key
-1. Using the decrypted data key to decrypt the message
+1. Using the decrypted data key to decrypt the encrypted message
-1. Returning the message plaintext and Encryption SDK headers to you
+1. Returning the plaintext and Encryption SDK headers to you

 ### Step 4: Configure the Faythe KMS Key in the Encryption SDK